 "He (Savile) was able to manage his public persona in such a way that he deceived most people he met.
 He was a manipulative man who exploited to the worst possible degree the trust people placed in him.

-"This is little consolation to his victims and WYP accept there are lessons that must be learned and implemented quickly."'No checks made'
+"This is little consolation to his victims and WYP accept there are lessons that must be learned and implemented quickly."

 Part of the investigation looked at the disgraced broadcaster's "Friday Morning Club", after reports that officers regularly attended his flat in Leeds while on duty.